klauer/pmd90/README.md

 EPICS StreamDevice driver for PiezoMotor PMD90 single-axis microstepping piezo drivers.

-This is a simple driver that gives access to:
+This is a simple driver that only gives access to:

 1. Raw and calculated encoder positions
 2. Waveform mode settings
 3. Movement in positive/negative steps, stopping
 4. Writing to NVRAM
 5. Movement, digital input status

 Requirements
 ------------